-Please note; these meetings are only for members and RSVP is compulsory for attendance.
+Please note; RSVP is compulsory for attendance.
 If you are a non-member wanting to attend, please contact us.

 About this SIG

-The Advocacy Special Interest Group (SIG) is established under the auspices of Volunteering Victoria to bring together volunteers, both members of Volunteering Victoria who are volunteers and volunteers within member organisations, and leaders in a range of volunteering sectors and cohorts, to:
+The Advocacy Special Interest Group (SIG) is established under the auspices of Volunteering Victoria to bring together Volunteering Victoria member volunteers, volunteers within member organisations and leaders in a range of volunteering sectors and cohorts, to:

 - explore the concept of advocacy,